Red-boxing

-Red-boxing is a tactic used by American political candidates to coordinate with their political action committees (PACs) in a way that circumvents campaign finance laws.
+Red-boxing is a tactic used by American political candidates to coordinate with political action committees (PACs), which they are legally prohibited from privately coordinating with due to campaign finance laws.
 Political campaigns place statements or requests on public campaign websites which are then used by PACs to support the candidate.
 The name for the practice comes from the red-colored box that often surrounds the instructions for PACs on campaign websites.
-It is used by both major American parties, but was noted for its use by Democratic candidates in primary elections in 2022.
+It is used by both major American parties.

 Campaigns will use boxes to focus PACs' attention on certain aspects of opposing candidates' biographies, including past controversies.
 They often include detailed instructions on what type of ad to use, what areas to target, and what age, gender, or ethnicity to appeal to.
 Red boxes are most often located in the "Media Resources" or "Media Center" sections of a campaign website where political operatives know to look.
 Instructions sometimes use terms like "hear" for radio ad requests, "read" for direct mail, "see" for television, and "see while on the go" for digital ads.

 History

-In a 2021 Yale Law Journal article, Kaveri Sharma traced the origin of red-boxing to shortly after the United States Supreme Court decided Citizens United v.
-Federal Election Commission which led to a huge increase in super PACs and overall independent campaign expenditure.
-Initially campaigns would put "top hits" against opponents on their websites in the hope that they would be used by PACs but this proved to be too subtle to be effective.
+In a Yale Law Journal article, Kaveri Sharma traced the origin of red-boxing to shortly after the United States Supreme Court decided Citizens United v.
+Federal Election Commission in 2010.
+This decision led to a huge increase in political action committees (PACs) and overall independent campaign expenditures.
+Under United States campaign finance laws, candidates and their campaigns are legally prohibited from privately coordinating with independent expenditure groups, which includes PACs.

+Initially, campaigns would put "top hits" against opponents on their websites in the hope that they would be used by PACs, but this proved to be too subtle to be effective.
 After the election cycle, campaign operatives, PAC employees and party staff gathered to improve the way in which information was exchanged, settling on red boxes.
-Because staff regularly switched between working for campaigns, PACs and party organisations, the information was easily disseminated and the practice developed and became an open secret.
+Because staff regularly switched between working for campaigns, PACs and party organizations, the information was easily disseminated and the practice developed and became an open secret.
 Messaging has been refined after each election cycle in order for the process to be even more effective.

 Sharma proposes several "magic signals" to help to define red-boxing, acting much like the "eight magic words" used to define express advocacy.
 These signals are: